imnltsa/ios15tether/README.md

 ## Known Problems
 ***[Back to Table of Contents](#table-of-contents)***

 - As the name suggests, this is a tethered boot.
 You need access to a computer every time you want to boot if the device dies or panics.
+While stability is essentially perfect, the device can still panic while jailbreaking, so if you intend to jailbreak please do so before you lose access to a computer.
 - Activation records cannot be used twice (somewhat).
 While you can activate and use the device, you cannot log in to iCloud.
 You need to restore the device to latest, activate the device, back up the new activation records, restore to `15.x`, and add the new activation records.
 - AltStore / SideStore / Sideloadly etc. ***will not work*** (this also includes applications installed via `itms-services://`) as you cannot verify applications from "VPN(, DNS,) & Device Management".
 If your device does not support TrollHelperOTA, follow these steps to install TrollStore: